 - The alleged victim falsely accused you of domestic abuse

-Then if the D.A. drops the assault charge, the DV enhancement automatically disappears.
+Then if the D.A. drops the assault charge, the DV enhancement automatically disappears.12

 If you are accused of domestic violence, the alleged victim can sue you whether or not you are criminally charged or convicted.
-They can try to seek reimbursement for medical bills (including psychiatric care), lost wages, and pain and suffering.
+They can try to seek reimbursement for:

-The statute of limitations for an alleged victim to sue you for damages stemming from alleged “acts of domestic violence” is six years.
-Though this six-year clock is “tolled” (paused) for as long as the victim:
+The statute of limitations to sue for “acts of domestic violence” is six years.
+However, this six-year clock is “tolled” (paused) for as long as the victim:

 - has a behavioral or mental health disorder, an intellectual and developmental disability, or a traumatic brain injury; and